The resources below will help you prepare and submit an IRB application at Saint Louis University.

 As defined in 21 CFR 814.3(n), and updated by the 21st Century Cures Act, a HUD is a medical device intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year.

 Though not research, use of a HUD requires prior approval by the IRB.
 The HUD Application is not in eIRB.
-Use the forms below to request IRB approval to use an HUD; once completed, email to email@example.com any supplemental information.
+Use the forms below to request IRB approval to use an HUD; once completed, email to email@example.com with any supplemental information.
 See the HUD Submission Guidelines for more information.

 If the IRB Application indicates that your study is one that requires a consent process, the appropriate SLU template(s) should be customized for use in your study.
 Descriptions of each are below.